wovo/ctl/readme.md

 ## Tags

-The talks have tags, but this is still rudimentary.
+The talks have tags, but these are inferred from the conference and talk title.

 I used or plan to use these tags:
 - conference, meetup
 - talk, keynote, lightning, interview, panel